Swarit31/Swarit31.github.io/Projects.md

 [View paper](https://ijcrt.org/papers/IJCRT2205752.pdf)

-- Developed a patient-specific femur bone implant through structural analysis and design optimization.
-- Conducted literature review on femur biomechanics and implant design.
+- Developed a patient-specific femur bone implant through structural analysis and design optimization.Conducted literature review on femur biomechanics and implant design, gathering data on the structure and strength limits.
 - Created an anatomically accurate implant model using CT-scan-based geometry.
-- Compared ABS and PLA materials using simulation and mechanical testing.
+ABS and PLA material were preferred material of interest substituting the actual femur bone.
+- Ultimately, analyzed mechanical properties and service life of the developed bone implant using benchmark properties of additively manufactured components, as well as material properties.

 ## Study on Gas Films and Sparking in Ultrasonic-Assisted Electrochemical Discharge Machining

-- Worked in a wet lab environment performing ultrasonic vibration-assisted electrochemical discharge machining.
+- Worked in a wet lab environment performing ultrasonic vibration-assisted electrochemical discharge machining, studying the effect of vibrations on the gas films.
 - Designed and evaluated UEDM mounting brackets and horn-support components.
-- Tested PLA, ABS, and resin-based prototypes under vibration loading.
-- Selected resin as the final bracket material because it better resisted vibration-induced failure.
+- Tested PLA, ABS, and resin-based prototypes under vibration loading with resin as the final bracket material due to a high tolerance to vibration-induced failure.
 - Used CNN and MLP machine learning models to predict spark location and gas-film thickness.

 ## Design and Development of an Electrochemical Milling Process

 - Developed a custom horizontal electrochemical milling system for grade 2 titanium.
-- Built a small-scale version of industrial equipment using an Arduino-implemented control system.
+- Built a small-scale prototype version of the industrial equipment using an Arduino-implemented control system.
-- Developed simulation workflow for predicting material removal and cut-contour geometry.
+- Developed comsol based simulation workflow for predicting material removal and cut-contour geometry alongwith the effect of heat and electrolyte chemistry on the titanium samples.